From Monkhood to Fatherhood

 Children don’t learn as much from words as they do from observing our behaviour, so being the best person we can be helps them to be their best, whole and beautiful selves too.

-Amidst all of the commotion, confusion, noise and chaos of the family, I try to remember that I am still my own person and that I have a duty to myself to continue and to evolve.
+Amidst all of the commotion, confusion, noise and chaos of the the world and family life, I try to remember that I am still my own person and that I have a duty to myself to continue and to evolve.

-It is easy to get caught up in life’s business, and it is important to step back once in a while to practice introspection and reflection.
+It is easy to get caught up in life’s business and the events happening around us in the world, it is important to step back once in a while to practice introspection and reflection.
 To learn something new from your reality, and then come back to the family with a renewed attitude of inspiration. to give and be truly present.

 By Gopala Amir Yaffa

 Rainbow Yoga Founder